pavitranew/session-5/readme.md

 Clicking on the individual recipe shows a parameter in the browser's location bar.
 We do not have routes set up for these yet.

-### Recall

-A module's .config() method gives us access to tools for configuration.
+A module's `.config()` method gives us access to tools for configuration.

-To make the providers, services and directives defined in ngRoute available to our application, we added ngRoute as a dependency to our foodApp module:
+To make the providers, services and directives defined in `ngRoute` available to our application, we added ngRoute as a dependency to our foodApp module:

 ```js
 angular.module('foodApp', ['ngRoute']);